6.09.2016

 Using lunch knives again 2nd graders carved styrofoam, then painted, stacked and adjoined foam with popsicle sticks to balance two 7-foot totems.
 I did not advise trying to carve from observation, but rather designing totems based on a traditional Native American theme.
 Nevertheless, students proposed a shame totem for someone.
 Next time 2nd graders could weave in connection with social studies.
 I also do not recommend styrofoam due to dust and biodegradability.

 Animal sculptures began with classifying North American mammals as vertebrates.
-Using the idea of a backbone and beginning with wire students engineered armatures.
-They also used tape, tin foil, old newspapers plus cardboard, then cast their armatures in paper mache and painted.
+Using the idea of a backbone and beginning with wire students tried engineering armatures.
+They also worked with tape, tin foil, and newsprint, before casting their armatures in paper mache and painting.
 Despite exploring the AMNH's Hall of Ocean Life, marine mammal/vertebrates were not optional for a Lewis and Clark display.

 2nd graders tried animation.
 They sequenced and organized a series of drawings in order to create a moving image.
 Students worked on a frame of rate 12 drawings per second of video, using proportions to help calculate the number of drawings needed to create videos.

-2nd graders discussed an architectural drawing and were asked to design their own home using pencil, sharpie, and then varying opacities of watercolors.
-Considering weight and force in relation to balance, 2nd graders slipped and scored clay as well as glued pre-cut wood pieces.
+2nd graders discussed an architectural drawing and were first asked to design their own home using pencil, sharpie, and then varying opacities of watercolors on paper.
+Next, considering weight and force in relation to balance, 2nd graders slipped and scored clay as well as glued pre-cut wood pieces.
 A few cut wood with a supervised clamp and hand saw.

 Woodblock display